ChenyoisRita/Foodaholic/docs/design.md

 **2. JavaMail API**
 <br>JavaMail is a Java API used to send and receive email via SMTP, POP3 and IMAP.
 And now it is available for Android.
 JavaMail API could provide us a platform-independent and protocol-independent framework to build mail and messaging framework.
 <br>We choose the JavaMail API because the organizer of an event depends on emails to invite his guests in our designed project.
-Also.
-JavaMail programming is based on Java programming language, which we are familiar with.
+Also, JavaMail programming is based on Java programming language, which we are familiar with.
 <br>In order to get JavaMail API, we can download and install the JavaMail API on its official website.
 <br>We can learn how to use JavaMail API through following the online tutorials and guidance.
 Then we should combine the knowledge with our project in practice.